Liam Foran: Manly-Warringah Sea Eagles

 Foran signed with the Manly-Warringah Sea Eagles for the 2011 NRL season, joining his brother Kieran.
 Foran made his first grade début during the 2012 Manly Warringah Sea Eagles season on 9 April, replacing his younger brother in the team at after Kieran was ruled out with a hamstring injury and made a solid contribution in helping Manly end a three-game losing streak with a 30–0 win over Penrith at Brookvale Oval.

 This was his first first grade game since 2008, when he played on three occasions for the Melbourne Storm during the State of Origin Series.
 During that gap, he played for the Toyota Cup or NSW Cup squads for all the clubs he signed, the Melbourne Storm's Under 20's team nicknamed "The Thunderbolts", the New Zealand Warriors' reserve-grade team the Auckland Vulcans, the Sydney Roosters' reserve-grade team Newtown and the Manly-Warringah Sea Eagles NSW Cup team of the same name.

+London Broncos

+In June 2014, Foran signed a two-year contract with the London Broncos ahead of their 2015 campaign in the Kingstone Press Championship, following the club's relegation from the Super League.
+Having previously played in England for the Salford City Reds, Foran stated that he returned to the British game to settle "unfinished business."

+Despite the two-year agreement, Foran never made a competitive first-grade appearance for the Broncos.
+Prior to the conclusion of his contract, he and the club mutually agreed to a release, allowing Foran to return to Australia for personal reasons ahead of the birth of his first child.